 Toys: As with most collectiibles, the older, the better and the better condition, the higher the price.
 Toys that appeal to other subgroups (such as Disney toys for Disney collectors or those tied in with popular movies or TV shows) are in demand.
 Toys still in their original packaging (often referred to as "MIB" for "mint in box") command the highest prices.
 Alas, Beanie Babies are not hot.
 They were produced in the millions and every little girl and/or their mother saved them, thinking they would be worth a fortune.

 Autographs: In general, the more famous the person signing the autograph, the more it should be worth.
 Obviously, those celebrities who has passed on (and cannot sign any more autographs) tend to be worth more than living (and still signing) celebrities.
-A word of caution: authenticating autographs is difficulty and the field is rife with forgeries.
+A word of caution: authenticating autographs is difficult and the field is rife with forgeries.
 This is an area where "buyer beware" is especially important.

 Of course, the old stand-bys such as coins, stamps, historical artifacts and genuine antiques all have their value.
 It's best t make sure you consult an expert you trust in a given field of collectibles before buying or selling.